eversor1/credpile/README.md

 ## How does it work?
-After you complete the steps in the `Setup` section, you will have an encryption key in KMS (in this README, we will refer to that key as the `master key`), and a credential storage table in DDB.
+After you complete the steps in the `Setup` section, you will have an encryption key in KMS (in this README, we will refer to that key as the `master key`), and a credential storage file in S3.

 ### Stashing Secrets
 Whenever you want to store/share a credential, such as a database password, you simply run `credpile put [credential-name] [credential-value]`.
 For example, `credpile put myapp.db.prod supersecretpassword1234`. credpile will go to the KMS and generate a unique data encryption key, which itself is encrypted by the master key (this is called key wrapping). credpile will use the data encryption key to encrypt the credential value.
 It will then store the encrypted credential, along with the wrapped (encrypted) data encryption key in the credential store in S3.